beniamino98/footballR/README.md

 For each country there are more than one division availables.

- - div1: is the first division
+ - div1: is the first division.
- - div2: is the second division
+ - div2: is the second division.
- - div3: is the third division
+ - div3: is the third division.

 For England premier, championship, div1 and div2 are availables,while for Scotland premier, div1, div2 and div3.
 For the states: germany, italy, spain, france are availables the first and the second divisions.